c1nnam0n-r0ll/CinnamonOS/README.md

 # CinnamonOS
-I will add the rest of the branches later, GDT is done lol.
+Most of the branches done, I will add makefile and more later.
+GDT is done, win progress of the loader.